 Additional Body Contouring Procedures:

 Dr. John W. Decorato offers plastic and reconstructive surgery to patients across New York & New Jersey including: Staten Island & Brooklyn New York.
 Elizabeth, Newark, Jersey City, Perth Amboy New Jersey.
-Contact Dr. John W. Decorato’s office today to schedule your FREE Upper Arm Surgery Consultation!
+Contact Dr. John W. Decorato’s office today to schedule your Upper Arm Surgery Consultation!